 It’s tempting to simply look at the interest rate when comparing potential loan offers, but it doesn’t give you the full picture.

-Lowering your APR is pretty intuitive.
+Lowering the APR of a business loan is pretty intuitive.
 A low APR generally indicates lower interest rates and fewer associated fees.
 But you can also lower your APR by extending the term of your loan.
 Keep in mind, however, that longer loans are often associated with higher interest rates.

 While APR is a critical number to consider when comparing competing loan offers, it’s also important to look at the APR in the context of the full terms of the loan.

-You might prefer to take the option with lower APR because the additional cost is spread over the course of three years.
-But if your priority is to save money, you should pick the loan with the higher APR.
+You might prefer to take the business loan option with a lower APR because the additional cost is spread over the course of three years.
+But if your priority is to save money, you should pick the loan with the higher APR in this scenario.
 Whichever one you choose, you need to calculate the APR and understand the details of the loan in order to make an informed decision.